statelyai/xstate/docs/guides/states.md

 // => ['TIMER', 'EMERGENCY']
 ```

-This is useful in determining which next events can be taken, and representing these potential events in the UI (such as enabling/disabling certain buttons).
+This is useful in determining which next events can be taken and representing these potential events in the UI (such as enabling/disabling certain buttons).

 ### `state.changed`